jeffpar/pcjs/tools/pc/README.md

     Current date is Tue  1-01-1980
     Enter new date:

-You can begin interacting with the machine OR you can press CTRL-A to enter the PCjs debugger.
-For example, if you'd like to dump the machine's video buffer, press CTRL-A and type `D B000:0`:
+You can begin interacting with the machine OR you can press CTRL-D to enter the PCjs debugger.
+For example, if you'd like to dump the machine's video buffer, press CTRL-D and type `D B000:0`:

     Enter new date: stopped (326282712 cycles, 68534 ms, 4760888 hz) AX=0091 BX=0165 CX=0586 DX=007F SP=0BAA BP=0535 SI=0140 DI=01AA